4 Tips for Reviewing Financials

 3. Personal, health, and financial information about an individual member of the association, an individual employee of the association, or an individual employee of a contractor for the association.

-4. Matters relating to the job performance, compensation, health records, or specific complaints against an individual employee of the association or an individual employee of a contractor of the association who works under the direction of the association.
+4. Matters relating to job performance, compensation, health records, or specific complaints against an individual employee of the association or an employee of a contractor of the association who works under the direction of the association.

 5. Discussion of a unit owner’s appeal of any violation cited or penalty imposed by the association except on request of the affected unit owner that the meeting be held in an open session.